mHC-GNN: Manifold-Constrained Hyper-Connections for Graph Neural Networks: Experiments

 \subsection{Multi-Architecture Performance}

-\Cref{tab:main_results} shows performance across all architecture-dataset combinations at 8 layers. \mhcgnn{} achieves \textbf{+15.74\% average improvement} across 24 configurations, demonstrating architecture-agnostic effectiveness.
+\Cref{tab:main_results} shows performance across all architecture-dataset combinations at 8 layers. \mhcgnn{} achieves \textbf{$+$17.36\% average improvement} across 24 configurations, demonstrating architecture-agnostic effectiveness.

-Several patterns emerge from these results.
-First, the large improvements (e.g., +48.96\% on GraphSAGE-Cora) reflect the severity of over-smoothing at 8 layers, not baseline implementation issues; at typical 2-layer depth, baselines perform comparably (see \Cref{tab:depth_analysis}).
-Second, \mhcgnn{} improves all four architectures, supporting the architecture-agnostic design.
-Third, improvements are larger for architectures more susceptible to over-smoothing (SAGE: +21.65\%, GAT: +18.18\%, GIN: +18.16\%) compared to the more robust GCN baseline (+3.27\%).
-Fourth, \mhcgnn{} stabilizes training: GAT on Cora exhibits 15$\times$ variance reduction (from $\pm$23.35\% to $\pm$1.51\%).
+The large improvements (e.g., $+48.96\%$ on GraphSAGE-Cora) reflect over-smoothing severity at 8 layers, not implementation issues; at 2 layers, baselines match the literature (\Cref{tab:depth_analysis}). \mhcgnn{} improves all four architectures, supporting the architecture-agnostic design.
+GAT on Cora exhibits $15\times$ variance reduction ($\pm 23.35\% \to \pm 1.51\%$), demonstrating training stabilization.